3liz/qgis-gobs-plugin/docs/admin-guide/index.md

 * indicator
 * protocol
 * series
+* project
+* project_view

 Please refer to the [documentation on G-Obs concepts](../concepts/) to understand the meaning of each layer.

 To **add a new record**, select the layer in the `Layers` panel, then use the menu `Edit / Add record` (or `CTRL+.`).
 It will open a form wich lets you enter the needed data.
 Once every required fields have been filled, validate with the `OK` button on the bottom-right.

 ![G-Obs edit form](media/gobs_edit_actor_form.jpg)

 To **view all the records** of a layer, select the layer in the `Layers` panel, then open the attribute table with the menu `Layers / Open attribute table` (or `F6`)

 You can **undo previous modifications** with the menu `Edit / Undo` (or `CTRL+Z`).

 To permanently **save the changed data** in the layer, you need to use the menu `Layer / Saver layer edits`.
 After saving the data, you will not be able to undo your changes (but you can always reopen the data and changed the values).

 To **edit a record**, open the layer attribute table, and then click on the small button `Switch to form view` on the bottom-right of the dialog (the first one).
 Then select a record in the left panel, and use the displayed form to edit the data.

 ![G-Obs attribute table form](media/gobs_edit_actor_attribute_table.jpg)

 To **delete a record**, select the record in the attribute table by clicking on the line number on the left: the line must be highlighted in blue.
-Then use the trash icon `Delete selected features` (or `Del`). *You can undo the deletion if you have not yet saved layer edits*.
+Then use the trash icon `Delete selected features` (or `Del`).
+*You can undo the deletion if you have not yet saved layer edits*.

 ### Example data